cloud-coder/cascon-2019-openshift/documentation/commandline.md

 # Openshift CLI (`oc`)

 `oc` allows you to manage your Openshift projects and applications through a terminal.
-Similar to how Openshift is built on top of Kubernetes with additional features, `oc` is built on top of `kubectl` but supports management of objects unique to Openshift.
-In order to allow for backwards compatibility with objects from a Kubernetes environment, `kubectl` is included in `oc`.
+Similar to how Openshift is built on top of Kubernetes with additional features, `oc` is built on top of `kubectl` but supports management of resources unique to Openshift.
+In order to allow for backwards compatibility with resources from a Kubernetes environment, `kubectl` is included in `oc`.

 Enabling `oc` when minishift is running:
 `eval $(minishift oc-env)`